aganm/yarnspin/docs/programmer.md

 ### The files

 When you open up the engine source folder, you'll find a set of folders and files.

-Here's a quick overview of what each file contains:
+Here follows a quick overview of what each file contains.

+First the libs files:

 | File name | Description | Lines (rounded) |
 | --------- | ----------- | ----- |